The responsibilities of the Scottish Government include health, education, justice, rural affairs, housing and the environment.

 Scottish government loans of up to £100,000 for resource-efficient projects.

-Information on how the UK's possible exit from the European Union (Brexit) may affect sports organisations in Scotland.
+Information on how the UK's exit from the European Union (Brexit) may affect sports organisations in Scotland.

 Find out how to report stalking and what support is available to you.